doubleu-labs/rpi4-uefi/Readme.md

   have to be provided by a third party.
 Please do not ask for them here, as they fall outside of the scope of this project.

-* A 3 GB RAM limit is enforced __by default__, even if you are using a Raspberry Pi 4 model that has 4 GB or 8 GB of RAM, on account that the OS **must** patch DMA access, to work around a hardware bug that is present in the Broadcom SoC.
-  For Linux this usually translates to using a recent kernel (version 5.8 or later) and for Windows this requires the installation of a filter driver.
-  If you are running an OS that has been adequately patched,  you can disable the 3 GB limit by going to `Device Manager` → `Raspberry Pi Configuration` → `Advanced Settings` in the UEFI settings.

 * This firmware is built from the
   [official EDK2 repository](https://github.com/tianocore/edk2-platforms/tree/master/Platform/RaspberryPi/RPi4),
   with the following extra patch applied:
   * `0001-MdeModulePkg-UefiBootManagerLib-Signal-ReadyToBoot-o.patch`, so that the
     Graphical console is set as default.
+  * `0002-Check-for-Boot-Discovery-Policy-change.patch`, so that all boot options are only refreshed if the Boot Discovery Policy has been changed
+  * `wranders0001-Disable-RamLimitTo3GB.patch` to disable the 3GB RAM limit.

+* The `config.txt` additionally loads the following Device Tree Overlays:
+  * `disable-bt` disables Bluetooth functionality
+  * `disable-wifi` disables wireless networking functionality

 🔺🔺🔺🔺🔺🔺🔺🔺🔺

 # Installation

-* Download the latest archive from the [Releases](https://github.com/pftf/RPi4/releases) repository.
+* Download the latest archive from the [Releases](https://github.com/wranders/RPi4/releases) repository.

 * Create an SD card or a USB drive, with at least one partition (it can be a regular